By: Blake Wimsey

 This one should honestly go without saying.
-You wouldn’t buy a car, a wedding ring or book a vacation without doing a little price shopping, right?
+You wouldn’t buy a car without looking into something like this new Hyundai inventory, a wedding ring, book or a vacation without doing a little price shopping, right?
 Besides your actual mortgage payment, unfortunately, your insurance will be one of your largest expenses each year.
 It’s worth it to put some time into the purchase.
 Shop around, ask questions, use an agent you trust.
 If you’re using an independent agent, they can do the shopping for you.
 If you’re using a captive agent, it’s wise to at least call more than one captive agent to compare against each other.

 Use the home inspection to your advantage

 If there are large line items on your home inspection that require immediate attention, you obviously want to either negotiate those repairs prior to the closing, or at least negotiate them in the price so you can do the work yourself.
 There can be minor items that show up on a home inspection that may not necessarily be a deal-breaker for the purchase of your new home, but they could save you tons on your insurance in the long run.
-Minor roof damage, peeling paint or small drainage issues may sound like nothing, but it could cost you in the form of a future claim or elevated insurance premiums.
+Minor roof damage, peeling paint or small drainage issues may sound like nothing, but it could cost you if you have to get a Roofing Company to come and fix the damage.

 Buy closer to town